jgalang21/Resume/README.md

 I'm also familiar with git and bash scripting.

 The projects in my repository are mostly projects I have worked on over the summer or while in school.
-The rails-blog, exercism.io-solutions are projects I have found online and worked on.
-The Mars Rover Simulation and DrinkSafe App are the two big projects I have worked on.
-The Let's do Lunch program was given to me as a coding exercise by another company (The instructions are publicly available on Google).

 # Research IT